OpenFn/gife/README.md

 for a template work plan for the OpenFn implementation, or contact support@openfn.org to get the Asana-version of this checklist.

-## Administration

-### Provisioning, Hosting, & Maintenance
+## Provisioning, Hosting, & Maintenance

-- Deployment: SaaS or Local?
+- Deployment: SaaS
-- Platform Version: OpenFn V1
+- Platform Version: OpenFn V1 (pending migration to V2)
-- Maintenance: Team responsible for software maintenance, security updates, etc. - confirm roles & responsibilities across systems

-### Support

-_List relevant support point of contacts and system administrators._

-- {Contact1}
+- Support POC: Vera Solutions (with OpenFn assistance - contact us at support@openfn.org)